okdistribute/hyperhealth/README.md

 # hyperhealth

-Monitor the health of a hyperdrive or dat, including peer count and peer mirror percentages.
+Monitor the health of a hyperfeed (hypercore or hyperdrive), including peer count and peer mirror percentages.

 Does not actually download any data content, only downloads some of the metadata and monitors the peer feeds.

 ```
 npm install hyperhealth